 West and central Europe without Mnemosyne

-Instead of interviewing any Europeans, six years later now, Aufa100 proposes to focus on US perspectives.
-In 2025, Americans are called to actively hold up a mirror to their sisters and brothers in Europe.
-It would like to engage partners in an interview project on the WWICC invitees to the sparkling event of June 28, 2019.
-So where do the advantages for them lie?
-Students in search for a project may be offered a great opportunity.
-At the same time, a teacher's 2019 experiences with the commission overseas may be used as the foundation for an extended story including the first anniversary of the national WWI Memorial in Washington D.C.
-Furthermore, strategic partners may be interested in anticipating the formation of a follow-up that may be termed US World War Two Centennial Commission.
-Learning from the recent past means imagining the challenge to get the Europeans on board for a transatlantic centennial project (1939‒1945).
-At last, the outcome will be regularly advertised in Aufa100's networks and publications.
+Instead of interviewing any Europeans at the time of its fifth anniversary (March 2025), Aufa100 proposes to focus on US perspectives.
+The American attendees of 2019 memory events are called to actively hold up a mirror to their sisters and brothers in Europe.
+The commission would like to engage partners in a transatlantic interview project on the WWICC invitees to the sparkling event of June 28th, 2019.(2) Students in search for a project may be offered a great opportunity.
+At the same time, a teacher's experiences with the commission's 2019 educative programme overseas may be used as the foundation for an essential contribution to both the Doughboy Foundation's ongoing WWI Educator programme and our European commission.
+Furthermore, any other parties may be interested in anticipating the formation of a follow-up agency that may be termed US World War Two Centennial Commission.
+Learning from the recent past means imagining the challenge to get the Europeans on board for a common 1939–1945 centennial project.
+The outcome will be regularly advertised in Aufa100's networks and publications.

 Peter de Bourgraaf